-The CAE exam is administered twice a year at test centers throughout the U.S., based on anticipated candidate concentration.
+The CAE exam is administered twice a year at test centers throughout the U.S. and internationally and through live remote proctoring.
 Find out more about exam dates and locations, content of the exam, and fees.

 CAEs maintain their knowledge and credential by fulfilling certification renewal requirements every three years.

 Now is the time to get started.
 Begin early and align your association management continuing education courses to build your skills across all aspects of the Exam Content Outline.